Skip to Content

 You will be expected to spend on average 40 hours per week on study, which includes attendance at lectures, tutorials and laboratories, completing assessments and self-directed study.

-Part One provides underpinning knowledge required for subsequent years in physics, chemistry and mathematics.
-These courses also cover aspects of biochemistry, biology, statistics and introductory engineering.
-During the first year you will also take two project courses that address, and find solutions to, real world problems.
+The first year (Part One) provides underpinning knowledge, required for subsequent years, in physics, chemistry and mathematics.
+These courses cover aspects of biochemistry, biology and statistics.
+You will also study the engineering and technology fundamentals required to find sustainable solutions to engineering and technology problems.

 Part Two introduces process engineering and industrial microbiology.
 The two project courses concentrate on product development processes and the development of manufacturing systems.